axiom-crypto/worldcoin-aggregation/README.md

 # Batch WorldID proof verification with Axiom

 This repo implements batch verification of [WorldID](https://worldcoin.org/world-id) proofs to enable cheaper batch claims of WLD grants.

 It is implemented via two components:

 - ZK circuits for batch WorldID proof verification using Axiom's ZK circuit libraries.
 - Smart contracts implementing WLD grant claims based on batch-verified WorldID proof results.

 In what follows, we describe two different flows for WLD grants using this integration.

+**Note:** The work in this repo has not been audited and should not be deployed in production prior to additional security review.

 ## Worldcoin Grant Protocol